Edict of Expulsion: Background

-Discontent increased after the Crown destabilized the loans and debt market.
+Discontent increased after the Crown destabilised the loans and debt market.
 Loans were typically secured through bonds that entitled the lender to the debtor's land holdings.
 Interest rates were relatively high and debtors tended to be in arrears.
 Repayments and actual interest paid were a matter for negotiation and it was unusual for a Jewish lender to foreclose debts.
 As the Crown overtaxed Jews, they were forced to sell their debt bonds at reduced prices to quickly raise cash.
 Rich courtiers would buy the cut-price bonds, and could call in the loans and demand the lands that had secured the loans.
 This caused the transfer of the land wealth of indebted knights and others, especially from the 1240s, as the taxation of Jews became unsustainably high.
 Leaders like Simon de Montfort then used anger at the dispossession of middle-ranking landowners to fuel antisemitic violence at London, where 500 Jews died; Worcester; Canterbury; and many other towns.
 In the 1270s and 1280s, Queen Eleanor amassed vast lands and properties through this process, causing widespread resentment and conflict with the Church, which viewed her acquisitions as profiting from usury.
 By 1275, as the result of punitive taxation, the crown had eroded the Jewish community's wealth to the extent taxes produced little return.
 (Note: Taxation by the King of 20,000 marks in 1241, £40,000 in 1244, £50,000 twice in 1250, meant taxation in 1240-55 amounted to triple the taxation raised in 1221-39.
 Bonds were seized for a fraction of their value when cash payments could not be met, resulting in land wealth being transferred to courtiers.
 Further large sums were demanded in the 1270s, but receipts declined sharply.)